ZhijianZhou01/BioAider/README.md

 <br />

-Since its release, BioAider has been used in research by several researchers and appeared in some publications.
+Since its release, BioAider has been used in some studies by many researchers.
 In the future, we will continue to optimize BioAider and add new features.

 <div  align="left">
 <kbd><img src="https://github.com/ZhijianZhou01/BioAider/blob/master/Figures/download_count_2024-01-24-v.jpg" width = "504" height = "457" alt="download_count" align=left /></kbd>